-Meaning and definition of communication; importance of communication in business, elements of the Communication Process, Methods of communication: Oral, Written, Gestural,

-Visual (Meaning, advantages disadvantages of all these methods), Difference between oral and written communication, Types of communication: On the basis of area of operation (Internal and External), on the basis of relationship (Formal and Informal), on the basis of direction (Horizontal, Vertical Diagonal, upwards and downwards), Meaning, Advantages and Disadvantages of each; distinction between - Internal and Formal and Informal; External: Horizontal and Vertical Communication; barriers to Communication (Semantic, Physical and Mechanical, Organisational, Socio-Psychological: meaning detailed explanation not required); overcoming the barriers communication.
+Meaning and definition of communication; importance of communication in business, elements of the Communication Process, Methods of communication: Oral, Written, Gestural, Visual (Meaning, advantages and disadvantages of all these methods), Difference between oral and written Types of communication: communication, Internal and External, Formal and Informal, Horizontal and Vertical (Meaning, Advantages and Disadvantages of each); distinction between - Internal and External: Formal and Informal; Horizontal and Vertical Communication; barriers to Communication (Semantic, Physical and Mechanical.
+Organisational, Socio-Psychological: meaning only, detailed explanation not required); overcoming the barriers to communication.